Business improvement district: Germany

+South Africa

+A Cape Town Central City Improvement District trailer, guard and manager in the city center.
+Providing an additional security service to the area.

+A number of improvement districts were set up in South Africa from the mid-1990s onward, most prominently in the cities of Cape Town and Johannesburg.
+In South Africa the typical focus of a BID is on providing supplementary urban management (city cleanup, beautification and security services), communications, and social development (focus on homelessness) services in the BID area; in addition to similar services provided by government.
+A BID in South Africa can only be established if more than 50% of all property owners (representing over 50% of total property value) in an area accept the proposal to create one, after which all property owners within that designated area are obliged through municipal rates to contribute to the running of the BID.

+South Africa's first BID was formed in Cape Town in 2000. with the model becoming popular The Cape Town CCID was the catalyst for over 50 other BIDs across the City of Cape Town.
+BIDs are typically set up with the assistance of the City of Cape Town and offers three possible models: Mixed-Use improvement districts (where both residential and business property owners pay), business improvement districts (where only owners of business properties pay), and residential improvement districts (were only owners of residential properties pay).
+The successes of BIDs have been credited for significantly contributing to the relative recent growth of the city.

+The first BID in Johannesburg was established in 1993 and is now an established model across multiple ares of the city.

+United Kingdom

 In England and Wales, BIDs were introduced by Patricia Brown in July 2000 during her tenure as chief executive officer at Central London Partnership.
 They were later formalised through the Local Government Act 2003, and subsequent regulations in 2004.
 The Circle Initiative, a five-year scheme funded by the London Development Agency, set up the first pilot BIDs, five in London, all of which had successful ballots by March 2006.
 The first UK BID 'Kingston First' was established in Kingston upon Thames in January 2005.
 In October 2007 there were 36 proposed or operational BIDs across Greater London, and by late 2014 there were over 180 in operation in the United Kingdom.
 This number increased to 303 throughout the UK by December 2018.